Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching.rst

 There will be at least one bone per segment
-(except with the *Template* conversion method, see :doc:`next page </rigging/armatures/bones/editing/templating>`), so all black points represents future bones' ends.
+(except with the *Template* conversion method, see :doc:`next page </rigging/armatures/bones/editing/templating>`), so all black points represents future bones' joints.
 There are two types of segments, which can be mixed together:

 .. figure:: /images/rigging_armatures_editing_sketching_strokes-example.png